NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Risk sets the pattern

-Current AMR guidance requires an E-stop on each vehicle, but it does not define a universal layout.
+Current AMR guidance requires an E-Stop on each vehicle, but it does not define a universal layout.
 Placement is driven by vehicle geometry, approach paths, and application hazards.
 A risk assessment is the most reliable way to translate these variables into device count and location.

 Strong E-Stop Placement